Back

 Biography

 Artur Grottger was born in 1837 in the village of Otynevychi in the Lviv region (former Ottyniowice, Eastern Galicia).
-He studied at the Lviv School of Painting of Jan Maszkowski, and at the Academy of Fine Arts in Krakow and Vienna (1852–1858).
-He is a leading representative of Polish Romanticism.
-He is known as a painter, periodical illustrator, graphic artist, and watercolorist.
+He studied at the Lviv School of Painting of Jan Maszkowski and the Academy of Fine Arts in Krakow and Vienna (1852–1858).
+Artur Grottger is a leading representative of Polish Romanticism, as well as a painter, periodical illustrator, graphic artist, and watercolourist.
 He is the author of six patriotic art cycles regarding the January Uprising against the Russian occupation of Poland of 1863, portraits, and local history materials.
-Artur Grottger died after a serious illness in Amélie-les-Bains, France, in 1867.
+Artur Grottger died after a severe illness in Amélie-les-Bains, France, in 1867.
 He was buried in the Lychakiv Cemetery in Lviv (field No.95).

 Object description